CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 **********************************************
 Raw observations and calibrated visibilities can be discovered in the data collection as shown in Figure 1, using the ASTRON-VO query form (Figure 2) or via TAP using TOPCAT.

-In addition, the query results via ASTRON VO for continuum images, polarization images/cubes, and HI spectral cubes provides a link to ancillary data (Figure 4), including raw and calibrated visibilities.
+In addition, the query results via ASTRON VO for continuum images, polarization images/cubes, and HI spectral cubes provides a link to ancillary data (:numref:`rel_prod`), including raw and calibrated visibilities.

-These data products are stored on tape and not directly accessible for download, but until further notice access can be requested via the helpdesk (Figure 19).
+These data products are stored on tape and not directly accessible for download, but until further notice access can be requested via the helpdesk (:numref:`helpdesk_req`).
 The request will be processed on a best effort basis.
 Within the same request also the calibration tables can be made available (see "Available data products").

 .. figure:: images/vis_info_fig17.png
   :align: center